 The Museum also hosts a variety of unique events and seminars every other weekend.
 From special screenings, Samurai history, language workshops, sushi seminars, animation drawings, craft displays, martial art demonstrations to sword cutting performances, makes the facility a place to visit frequently.
 “We have great seminars because so many kind people want to give back to the arts that have helped them succeed in life and they are so wonderful to donate their time and effort,” concludes Matsuda.

-The Museum is located at 2319 W. Magnolia Blvd., Burbank, CA (cross street Buena Vista) and is open from Thursday through Sunday, 11 am to 6 pm.
+The Museum is located at 2319 W. Magnolia Blvd., Burbank, CA (cross street Buena Vista).
+Cost is only $10 for adults, $5 for kids 6-15 years old.
+It is open from Thursday through Sunday, 11 am to 6 pm.
 It is a 501(c)(3) organization so donations and support are tax-deductible and encouraged.
 Group rates and special tours are also available upon request.
 Memberships are also available from their website at www.MAmuseum.com or calling (818) 478-1722.